Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Data

 \texttt{The Farmer} is a profile-fitting photometry package that combines a library of smooth parametric models from The Tractor \citep{Lang2016Tractor} with a decision tree that aims to determine the best-fit model in harmony with neighboring (blended) sources.
 The resulting photometric measurements are naturally total, without the need for aperture corrections, and more reliable in deep extragalactic fields with more crowded regions \citep{weaver2022}.
-According to \citep{weaver_farmer_2023}, \texttt{The Farmer} is particularly effective at deblending sources in low-resolution images like IRAC.
+According to \citep{weaver_farmer_2023}, \texttt{The Farmer} is particularly effective at de-blending sources in low-resolution images like IRAC.
 In contrast, aperture photometry (the \textit{CLASSIC} catalog) may underestimate the total flux of the sources and does not simultaneously model blended objects.
-Overall, the photo-$z$ quality is similar between the two catalogs but, as noted by \citep{weaver2022}, The Farmer demonstrates superior performance at fainter magnitudes which predominantly correspond to high-redshift sources.
-This aspect particularly led us to choose \texttt{The Farmer} catalog for this study.
-The photometry quality of both catalogs is compared in detail in \citep{weaver2022}.
+Overall, the photo-$z$ quality is similar between the two catalogs but, as noted by \citep{weaver2022}, the Farmer demonstrates superior performance at fainter magnitudes ($i\gtrsim 24$) which predominantly correspond to high-redshift sources.
+With our choice of magnitude cut $24.5$ (AB) on $K_{s}$ band, our magnitude limited sample remains complete down to $\sim 24.9$ (AB) in $i$-band and $\sim 32\%$ of sources fall within the range of $24\lesssim i \lesssim 24.9$, where \texttt{Farmer} demonstrates superior performance compared to the \textit{CLASSIC} catalog.
+Better performance at fainter magnitudes and its more effective modeling of blended sources in densely populated regions led us to choose \texttt{The Farmer} catalog for this study.
+However, the drawback of this choice is that Farmer fails to model sources in the vicinity of bright sources, excluding $\sim 18\%$ of sources in masked regions.
+Two catalogs are compared in full detail in \citep{weaver2022}.

-For the physical parameters, we use the results extracted by LePhare \citep{Arnouts2002lephare,ilbert2006} which uses the same configuration outlined in \citep{ilbert2013} to fit both galaxy and stellar templates to the observed photometry.
-As the first step, photo-$z$s are estimated following the method outlines in \citep{Laigle2016}, then the physical properties such as absolute magnitudes, star formation rates (SFR/sSFR), and stellar mass are computed with the same configuration as COSMOS2015: LePhare fits a template library generated by \citep{Bruzual2003} models to the observed photometry after fixing the redshift of each target to the estimated photo-$z$ in the first step.
+For the physical parameters, we use the results extracted by \texttt{LePhare} \citep{Arnouts2002lephare,ilbert2006} which uses the same configuration outlined in \citep{ilbert2013} to fit both galaxy and stellar templates to the observed photometry.
+As the first step, photo-$z$s are estimated following the method outlines in \citep{Laigle2016}, then the physical properties such as absolute magnitudes, star formation rates (SFR/sSFR), and stellar mass are computed with the same configuration as COSMOS2015: \texttt{LePhare} fits a template library generated by \citep{Bruzual2003} models to the observed photometry after fixing the redshift of each target to the estimated photo-$z$ in the first step.
 Further details are discussed in \citep{Laigle2016,weaver2022}.